1922 Lithuanian parliamentary election: Competing parties

 The largest and most active electoral alliance in the election was the Christian Democratic Bloc, formed from the Lithuanian Christian Democratic Party and two satellite organizations - Labour Federation, which represented Catholic workers, and Farmers' Association, which represented Catholic peasantry.
 The Christian Democratic Bloc was strongly supported by the Lithuanian priesthood, which had a strong influence in the agrarian and less literate countryside, and numerous priests were a part of their electoral lists.

 However, the Christian Democrats were isolated in the political arena.
 Historically, LKDP evolved from a different stream of the Lithuanian National Revival than all of their competitors - the Peasant Union, Social Democrats and Party of National Progress (later the Lithuanian Nationalist Union).
 All of them evolved from the secular nationalist newspaper Varpas, while the Christian Democrats evolved around the Catholic periodical Tėvynės sargas.

 The alliance of the Peasant Union and Popular Socialist Party presented itself as socialist and campaigned for secularization and the lifting of martial law.
 Though the main targets of the criticism were Christian Democrats and National Progress, they were also in opposition to the Social Democrats.
 The Social Democrats presented their electoral campaign as the first step towards a peaceful socialist revolution and campaigned for a "Seimas of the workers".
 All political parties supported the land reforms put in place by the Constituent Assembly, and oftentimes argued that their competitors will be the ones to roll back the reform.

 Separate electoral lists by the Polish, Jewish and Russian minorities also competed in the election.

+Results

+Graph of the party split among 78 seats.